-Adrian Alker is the chair of PCN Britain.
+Adrian Alker was the Chair of PCN Britain for seven years and still serves as a Trustee.
 He lives in Sheffield where he was vicar of St Mark's, Broomhill, for many years.

 Adrian was ordained as a Church of England priest in Liverpool Cathedral in 1980, following a career in local government as a senior careers adviser.
 After his curacy in Liverpool (where he assisted in the funeral of the great Bill Shankly!) he worked as a Diocesan Youth Officer in the Diocese of Carlisle, taking young people on memorable visits to Taize and to Madras in south India.